 5. Another fun and very interesting thing about Tamale is the fact that it has been voted as the cleanest and tidiest city in the whole of Ghana by the tourist board of Ghana.
-And this was not once or twice but three consecutive times.
-The city also has a well developed road network that connects it to other regions, cities and towns in the country.
+And this is not the first time it was happening.
+The city has received the recognition three consecutive times.
+The city also has a well-developed road network that connects it to other regions, cities and towns in the country.

 More Interesting Facts about Tamale Ghana

 6. The most popular means of transportation in the city, which are used by locals mostly, are bikes and motorbikes.
-It is considered the most bike friendly city since it has infrastructure set aside for the use of these vehicles.
+It is considered the most bike-friendly city since it has the infrastructure set aside for the use of these vehicles.
 Tourists however mostly use taxis to get around the city.

 7. Tamale is run by a Mayor-Council system, where the mayor carries all the executive powers.
 He is appointed by the president of Ghana but has to be passed by the town council.
 However, residents of the city are fighting to get the office to be more accountable by having a mayor whom they elect.

 8. Unlike other cities in the country, Tamale is fairly close to the Sahara desert which gives its inhabitants a chance to bask and enjoy the perfect tropical sunbath.
 In the harmattan season, there are usually two extreme weather conditions daily, extreme colds in the early morning and afternoons that are very warm.